Sergio Franchi: 1960s

-After his Broadway role in Waltz, Franchi continued to be considered for new roles on stage; but he did not return to Broadway for more than a decade.
-He recorded several more albums for RCA Victor, however, did not renew his contract in 1969.
-Instead he signed with United Artists Records, with whom he had worked with briefly before.
+After Franchi's Broadway role in Waltz, he continued to be considered for new roles on stage, but he did not return to Broadway for more than a decade.
+After recording several more albums for RCA Victor, Franchi's contract with the label expired in 1969 and he chose not to renew it.
+Instead, he signed with United Artists Records, with whom he had worked with briefly before.

 As the recording industry increasingly came to be dominated by the tastes of a younger generation, Franchi and many his contemporaries found their most popular reception in supper clubs.